EliudArudo/My-First-Dockerised-Cluster/README.md

 # ssh into your created vm
 $ docker-machine ssh <node-name>

-# Initialise your docker swam, and use join tokens to add nodes
+# Initialise your docker swarm, and use join tokens to add nodes
 $ docker swam init
 # Promote a worker from your leader node
 $ docker node update --role manager <node-name>